swoole/docker-swoole/examples/34-debug-with-xdebug/README.md

 [TOC]

-[Xdebug](https://xdebug.org) doesn't work with Swoole.
-For debugging purpose we have to use [Sdebug](https://github.com/swoole/sdebug) instead, which is a fork of Xdebug.

-This example shows how to use Sdebug, PHPStorm, and the Swoole image together to debug PHP 7.3+ scripts.
-If you use other versions of PHP, Sdebug might not work as discussed on this page.
+This example shows how to use Xdebug, PHPStorm, and the Swoole image together to debug PHP 8.1+ scripts.

-NOTE: When debugging Swoole applications, we recommend to use [yasd](https://github.com/swoole/yasd) instead of _Blackfire_, _sdebug_, or _Xdebug_.
+[Xdebug][1] works with Swoole on PHP 8.1+.

 # Settings